nodejs/diagnostics/async-context/README.md

 # JavaScript Asynchronous Context

 ## Overview
 This document defines a model for "JavaScript Asynchronous Context".
 This model includes terminology & definitions, programmatic "types" that result from these definitions, and relations between these types.
-These utlimately form an API that expose the model, and allow us to reason about and solve common JavaScript "async code execution" problems
+These utlimately form an API that expose the model, and allow us to reason about and solve common JavaScript "async code execution" problems.

+We frame the problem in two parts.
+First is a directed acyclic graph we call the "Async Call Graph" that accurately models the relationships of asynchronous code execution.
+With a well-defined, common problems can be defined in terms of traversals over this graph.

 ## Principles
 We strive to adhere to some basic principles in this document.
 We believe that adhereing to these principles will ensure simplicity and help guide the model.